nhj717/GNLSE/README.md

-# Template for projects with pytest
+# Project to calculate for the dispersion and nonlinear effects insde a fiber

 After cloning the repository, install the project in "editable" mode for development: